M.A. (History), University of Illinois, Urbana, 1967

 Craig was born in St. Louis, MO and received his PhD from Cornell.
 From 1968-70, Craig served as a commissioned officer in the US Navy, mostly aboard the carrier USS Intrepid CVS-11 including Vietnam Service.
 Craig is married to Carole A. Craig of Malvern England, and they have one son, Christopher, and two grand-daughters, Emma and Olivia.

 Craig served as Secretary of the Society of Architectural Historians [SAH], President of the Nineteenth-Century Studies Association [NCSA] and President of the Southeastern American Society for Eighteenth Century Studies [SEASECS].
 He was a founding member,past President, and long-time Treasurer of the twelve-state regional Southeast Chapter, Society of Architectural Historians [SESAH], on whose board of directors he has served for 28 years.
 He is a member of the Vernacular Architecture Forum [VAF], the Society for Commercial Archaeology [SCA], and a former editor for, and board member of, the Southeastern College Art Conference [SECAC].
-He has taught at the College of Architecture, Georgia Tech, since 1973.
+He has taught at the College of Design, Georgia Tech, since 1973.

 Craig has authored or co-authored five books and contributed essays to other books on architecture, to the New Georgia Encyclopedia (web), and to encyclopedias and dictionaries of architecture, landscape, and 19th & 20th c.
 British and American culture.
 He has presented over 125 academic papers at scholarly conferences.